fireundubh/pyro/README.md

 The `Release` and `Final` attributes are supported by only the FO4 compiler.

-The PPJ parser will ignore unsupported attributes.
+`Optimize` support was removed.
+Bethesda Softworks officially recommends against its use.

-`Optimize` is unsupported because the official recommendation is not use it.
+The custom PPJ parser will ignore unsupported attributes.

 #### Notes: Performance